SceptreData/revolver/README.md

 React makes it easier to build big websites.
-Gatsby transforms react into pure HTML which makes the site CRAZY FAST.
+Gatsby transforms react into pure HTML which makes the site very fast.
 It does all sorts of cool optimizations in the background which give us faster speeds.

 If you've reached the point where you need to make a major change to the website and you are the new "web guy", you can see a list of the packages used to make this project in the package.json file.